Amazon rainforest: Deforestation

 Deforestation is the conversion of forested areas to non-forested areas.
 The main sources of deforestation in the Amazon are human settlement and the development of the land.
-In 2018, about 17% of the Amazon rainforest was already destroyed.
-Research suggests that upon reaching about 20–25% (hence 3–8% more), the tipping point to flip it into a non-forest ecosystem – degraded savannah – (in eastern, southern and central Amazonia) will be reached.
+In 2022, about 20% of the Amazon rainforest has already been deforested and a further 6% was "highly degraded".
+Research suggests that upon reaching about 20–25% (hence 0–5% more), the tipping point to flip it into a non-forest ecosystem – degraded savannah – (in eastern, southern and central Amazonia) will be reached.
+This process of savanisation would take decades to take full effect.

 Prior to the early 1960s, access to the forest's interior was highly restricted, and the forest remained basically intact.
 Farms established during the 1960s were based on crop cultivation and the slash and burn method.
 However, the colonists were unable to manage their fields and the crops because of the loss of soil fertility and weed invasion.
 The soils in the Amazon are productive for just a short period of time, so farmers are constantly moving to new areas and clearing more land.
 These farming practices led to deforestation and caused extensive environmental damage.
 Deforestation is considerable, and areas cleared of forest are visible to the naked eye from outer space.

 In the 1970s, construction began on the Trans-Amazonian highway.
 This highway represented a major threat to the Amazon rainforest.
 The highway still has not been completed, limiting the environmental damage.

 Between 1991 and 2000, the total area of forest lost in the Amazon rose from 415000 to 587000 km2, with most of the lost forest becoming pasture for cattle.
 Seventy percent of formerly forested land in the Amazon, and 91% of land deforested since 1970, have been used for livestock pasture.
 Currently, Brazil is the largest global producer of soybeans.
 New research however, conducted by Leydimere Oliveira et al., has shown that the more rainforest is logged in the Amazon, the less precipitation reaches the area and so the lower the yield per hectare becomes.
 So despite the popular perception, there has been no economical advantage for Brazil from logging rainforest zones and converting these to pastoral fields.